nnellans/terraform-guide/README.md

-# State
+# Terraform State

 ## State Files
 - The State file uses a custom JSON format
 - Never edit this file manually
 - You can use `terraform import` and `terraform state` commands to modify the state
-- Do NOT store state files in version control (git)
+- Do NOT store state files in Version Control Systems:
-  - Version Control Systems have spotty support for locking, so two teammates could potentially make simultaneous changes
+  - State files are in plain text, including any passwords and secrets!
+Secure and lock down your state files!
-  - State files store everything in plain text, even passwords and secrets
+  - VCS's don't have the best support for file locking.
+This means that two teammates could potentially make simultaneous changes to a state file.

 ## Local Backend
-- A file placed into the current directory, named `terraform.tfstate`
+- This is simply a file placed into the current directory, named `terraform.tfstate`
 - Problems:
   - The file is local to your computer and can not be shared by other teammates
-  - You can only use 1 local file, so no way to break it up into multiple state files for multiple environments (not counting workspaces)
+  - You are restricted to only 1 local file.
+So, there is no way to break up your code to use multiple state files.
+(Terraform Workspaces are an exception)
-- You can start with a Local Backend, then add a Remote Backend to your code later, and Terraform will recognize the local state file and prompt you to copy it to the new Remote Backend.
+- You can start with a Local Backend, and add a Remote Backend to your code later.
+After you add the Remote Backend, Terraform will recognize the local state file and prompt you to copy it to the new Remote Backend.

 ## Remote Backend
 - This stores your state files into remote, shared storage, like Azure Storage, AWS S3, etc.